RFollman/INST377/git/README.md

 Then, it shows how branches were created and merged among each other.

-### Exercise: Folking and Contributing to the Original Code Base
+### Exercise: Forking and Contributing to the Original Code Base
-1. Go to this Git repo web page: `https://github.com/myeong/INST377`
+1. Go to this Git repo web page: `https://github.com/rfollman/INST377`
-2. Click "Folk"
+2. Click "Fork"
-3. Go to your folked repo.
+3. Go to your forked repo.
 It should be something like `https://github.com/[your_id]/INST377`
 4. Clone it to your PC.
 5. Go to `git/introductions/` folder, and create a Markdown file with your last name. `[your_last_name].md`
 6. Open the file, write down any one sentence in the Markdown file, and save it.